 Once you have passed your ESL exam, you are ready to apply for your initial Kentucky certification.

 To get your initial Rank III certification (you may be eligible for a Rank II certification upon earning a master’s in ESL or a related area), you’ll need to complete the CA-1 application and provide the Department of Education with your official transcripts and verification of your student teaching (sent directly from your superintendent or personnel director).

 Step 4.
 Consider Earning a Master’s in ESL to Maintain and Upgrade Your Certification

 Given the importance of educating Kentucky’s diverse student population, the Kentucky Department of Education provides a large number of resources for ESL teachers and a number of links for professional development.

-One way to meet the requirements for your first or second renewal is to get a master’s degree in ESL.
 Some of the degrees that provide P-12 endorsement in Kentucky include:

 - M.Ed.
 Teacher Leader program (ESL area of emphasis)

 - M.A. in Humanities with a Concentration in Linguistics (ESL)